pleabargain/EnglishHelpsYourCareer/idioms.md

 * * * * * * * * * * ---

-*  (UK) A fifth columnist is a member of a subversive organisation who tries to help an enemy invade.
+*  (UK) A fifth columnist is a member of a subversive organization who tries to help an enemy invade.
 # Fifth wheel
 *  (USA) A fifth wheel is something unnecessary or useless.
 # Fight an uphill battle